 Whatever it is, work with, not against it.
 And don’t feel bad about it.
 If it’s short, it’s short.

-Looking at your questionnaire again (you have downloaded it, right?) did you check 15 minutes?
+Looking at your questionnaire again, did you check 15 minutes?
 Fine!
 Plan to write your newsletter in 15 minute blocks – but make sure there are no interruptions.

 Turn your cell phone to flight mode.
 Close all your social media tabs, and your emails – those little ‘dings’ telling you there’s a new post or mail are a huge distraction.